 - Stand up.
 Standing and moving around may seem uncomfortable, but will help with digestion and gas.

 - Take an over the counter antacid.
-For example you could take Rolaids, Alka Seltzer, Tums, Pepto Bismol, Mylanta, etc.
+For example, you could take Rolaids, Alka Seltzer, Tums, Pepto Bismol, Mylanta, etc.

 - Go for a walk.
 Walking will cause your digestion tract to get active and help relieve the bloated feeling.
-Walking is the best exercise for overeating because you won’t be bending over, but staying in an upright position.
+Walking is the best exercise because you won’t be bending over, but staying in an upright position.

 Should I puke after overeating?

-Binging and then puking it up can quickly become a life altering and health wrecking habit.
-The repercussions of binging and puking can start immediately or years later, but will come.
+Binging and then puking it up can quickly become a life-altering and health wrecking habit.
+The repercussions of binging and puking can start immediately or years later but will come.

 Vomiting will lower potassium levels causing fatigue, weakness, unnatural heart rhythms, and even stopping your heart.
-You can’t predict when these affects will happen to you and will show up even after thinking you won’t have the problem.
+You can’t predict when these effects will happen to you and will show up even after thinking you won’t have the problem.

 Some people develop severe tooth decay and tooth loss.
 To minimize damage, don’t brush after vomiting.
 Rinse your mouth with water and wait at least one hour to brush.